JLanzuisi/Jack-SB/chapters/ch2.md

 To be honest I don't know where they got this bastard.
-Zachary should have started him on an easy one-story addition rather than this bank which was challenging even for a semi-competent supervisor: Originally two stories, the bank was expanding 200 hundred feet in back and five floors up in the middle of a busy city block, while remaining open for business,
+Zachary should have started him on an easy one-story addition rather than this bank which was challenging even for a semi-competent supervisor: Originally two stories, the bank was expanding 200 feet in back and five floors up in the middle of a busy city block, while remaining open for business,